karmab/kcli-ztp/docs/index.md

 Two bridges get created:

-- baremetal on top of the default interface of the node
+- baremetal on top of the default interface of the node.
 - provisioning, which is indeed where provisioning of the nodes will be done.
 No dhcp needs to exist on this bridge, since this is where the provisioning artifacts will be deployed.
-We configure a static ip in 172.22.0.0/24 range
+We configure a static ip in 172.22.0.0/24 range.

 # Binaries retrieval

-In this section, we fetch binaries we need for the install
+In this section, we fetch binaries we need for the install:

 ```
 /root/04_get_clients.sh